-The option of an extended pipeline to a new reservoir at Abingdon has been discussed elsewhere in this report, and it is necessary therefore to consider any impacts which might result from this.
+The option of an extended pipeline to a new reservoir at Drayton has been discussed elsewhere in this report, and it is necessary therefore to consider any impacts which might result from this.
 The additional length of transfer would be by pipeline and would involve cut and cover similar to that from Deerhurst to Cheltenham.

 Significant temporary impacts would arise during construction and for a period after until restoration was complete.
 As for other routes, it would be desirable to avoid passing through woodland where clearance would take much longer to recover.
-A positive landscape and visual effect would result from transfer direct to Abingdon through the avoidance of potentially detrimental works at Buscot.
-Depending on the type, extent and permanence of such works, their avoidance could be a significant benefit.
+A positive landscape and visual effect would result from transfer direct to Drayton through the avoidance of potentially detrimental works at Buscot.
+Depending on the type, extent and permanence of such works, their avoidance could be a significant benefit, but siting of the settling lagoon away from the river coupled with discharge to the reach downstream of Buscot would obviate the need for extra pipeline to Drayton.